Malangatana Ngwenya: Life

 After the independence of Mozambique, due to the events of the Carnation Revolution of April 1974, Ngwenya openly rejoined FRELIMO, now the single-party communist organization that was ruling the new country, and worked in political mobilization events and alphabetization campaigns.
-In 1979 he participated in the exhibition Moderne Kunst aus Afrika, which was organised in West Berlin as part of the program of the first Horizonte - Festival der Weltkulturen.
+In 1979, he participated in the exhibition Moderne Kunst aus Afrika, which was organised in West Berlin as part of the program of the first Horizonte - Festival der Weltkulturen.

-After 1981 he worked full-time as an artist.
+After 1981, he worked full-time as an artist.
 His work was shown throughout Africa, and is in the collection of the National Museum of African Art in Washington, DC.
 In addition, he executed numerous murals, including for FRELIMO and UNESCO.
 A large mural by him decorated the stairwell of the original building housing the Africa Centre, London, in King Street, Covent Garden.
 The mural was installed in the new premises of the Africa Centre, opened in Southwark in June 2022.

 Ngwenya also helped to start a number of cultural institutions in Mozambique, and was a founder of the Mozambican Peace Movement.
 He was awarded the Nachingwea Medal for his Contribution to Mozambican Culture, and was made a Grande Oficial da Ordem do Infante D. Henrique.
-In 1997 he was named a UNESCO Artist for Peace and received a Prince Claus Award.
+In 1997, he was named a UNESCO Artist for Peace and received a Prince Claus Award.

 He was awarded a degree honoris causa by the University of Évora in 2010.

-He died at the age of 74, on 5 January 2011 in Matosinhos, northern Portugal, after a long illness.
+He died at the age of 74 on 5 January 2011, in Matosinhos, northern Portugal, after a long illness.

+Malangatana: The Eye of the Crocodile, the first full-length book on the artist, written by Richard Gray, was published in 2025.

+Mediums and materials

+Malangatana was a painter, poet and sculptor.
+For painting, he primarily used oil based paints because of their long drying time.
+This affordance of the material allowed him to paint figures with soft outlines, as the paint would run slightly after application, blurring the borders, contributing to the surrealist nature of his work.
+Later in his career, he also embraced screen printing, as with his 2001 work, Untitled.

+Malangatana was also a writer, and in 1963 some of his poetry was published in the literary magazine Black Orpheus, and his work was included in the anthology Modern Poetry from Africa, edited by Gerald Moore and Ulli Beier.